mwpenny/GameDroid/README.md

 Repository structure:
 * `dev_logs/` contains weekly development logs for each team member
-* `docs/` contains documents related to the project
+* `docs/` contains documents related to the project.
+This is mostly documentation of GameBoy hardware to refer to while implementing the emulator.
+Unless otherwise stated, this material is by other authors and is used purely as reference material
 * `GameDroid/` contains the application's source code

 Major features: